nnickthomas/alien_macropad/Firmware/README.md

 In sequence mode, each button press sends a sequence of requests to the configured URLs, in the order they are defined in the conf.json file.
 Once all requests in the sequence have been sent, the button will no longer send any requests until it is pressed again.

-To use sequence mode, set the "mode" value for each button to "sequence", and define an array of requests in the "requests" field for each button.
+To use sequence mode, set the "mode" value the button to "sequence", and define an array of requests in the "requests" field.

 Here's an example configuration for a button in sequence mode: